Brad Crouch: 2019–2020

-St Kilda: 2021–present
+St Kilda: 2021–2024

 On 21 October, Crouch nominated St Kilda as his preferred destination during the Free Agency Period following a contract offer from the club.
 Crouch was a restricted free agent under AFL rules, meaning the Crows were able to match the contract offer from the Saints to force a trade.
 Crouch had also attracted interest from Geelong, Richmond and Port Adelaide, although it is understood that only the Saints were prepared to offer a five-year contract.
 On 1 November, the Saints lodged the paperwork for Crouch, with the Crows having three days to decide whether or not to match the bid.
 Crouch himself spoke publicly of his desire for the Crows not to match the bid, stating that "I want them to not match.
 I've told St Kilda I'm fully committed to them, so I want to see that out.
 At this stage I just want to be at St Kilda and the decision I've made I'm fully committed to them."
 He officially joined St Kilda on 4 November after Adelaide decided not to match at the deadline of 5 pm.
 Adelaide received draft pick number 23 as compensation.
 On deciding on St Kilda, Crouch stated that “I think the main thing that attracted me to the Saints was the history.
 We haven’t won a flag in a long time and it would be pretty cool to be a part of that if we could get one over the line in the next few years.
 I think that really excited me in comparison to going to one of the teams that have been successful in the last five to 10 years and chasing the flag with them."